|40A.01||State agricultural land preservation policy.|

-At least 60 days before an action described in subdivision 1, notice of intent must be filed with the Environmental Quality Board containing information and in the manner and form required by the Environmental Quality Board.
+Subd.
+2. Notice of intent.
+At least 60 days before an action described in subdivision 1, notice of intent must be filed with the environmental quality board containing information and in the manner and form required by the environmental quality board.
 The notice of intent must contain a report justifying the proposed action, including an evaluation of alternatives that would not affect land within an agricultural preserve.

-The Environmental Quality Board, in consultation with affected local governments, shall review the proposed action to determine its effect on the preservation and enhancement of agriculture and agricultural uses within the zone and the relationship to local and regional comprehensive plans.
-If the Environmental Quality Board finds that the proposed action might have an unreasonable effect on a zone, the Environmental Quality Board shall issue an order within the 60-day period under subdivision 2 for the party to refrain from the proposed action for an additional 60 days.
+Subd.
+3. Review and order.
+The environmental quality board, in consultation with affected local governments, shall review the proposed action to determine its effect on the preservation and enhancement of agriculture and agricultural uses within the zone and the relationship to local and regional comprehensive plans.
+If the environmental quality board finds that the proposed action might have an unreasonable effect on a zone, the environmental quality board shall issue an order within the 60-day period under subdivision 2 for the party to refrain from the proposed action for an additional 60 days.

-During the additional 60 days, the Environmental Quality Board shall hold a public hearing concerning the proposed action at a place within the affected zone or easily accessible to the zone.
+Subd.
+4. Public hearing.
+During the additional 60 days, the environmental quality board shall hold a public hearing concerning the proposed action at a place within the affected zone or easily accessible to the zone.
 Notice of the hearing must be published in a newspaper having a general circulation within the area of the zone.
 Individual written notice must be given to the local governments with jurisdiction over the zone, the agency, corporation or government proposing to take the action, the owner of land in the zone, and any public agency having the power of review or approval of the action.

-The review process required in this section may be conducted jointly with any other environmental impact review by the Environmental Quality Board.
+Subd.
+5. Joint review.
+The review process required in this section may be conducted jointly with any other environmental impact review by the environmental quality board.

-The Environmental Quality Board may suspend an eminent domain action for up to one year if it determines that the action is contrary to the purposes of this chapter and that there are feasible and prudent alternatives that may have a less negative impact on a zone.
+Subd.
+6. Suspension of action.
+The environmental quality board may suspend an eminent domain action for up to one year if it determines that the action is contrary to the purposes of this chapter and that there are feasible and prudent alternatives that may have a less negative impact on a zone.

-The Environmental Quality Board may request the attorney general to bring an action to enjoin an agency, corporation or government from violating this section.
+Subd.
+8. Action by attorney general.
+The environmental quality board may request the attorney general to bring an action to enjoin an agency, corporation or government from violating this section.